VitalDevTeam/acf-restrict-color-picker/readme.txt

 == Screenshots ==

+1. Comma-separated list of HEX color values used to define the color options.
+Optionally include the current theme's color palette as well.
-1. Simple color swatches allow the user to easily choose from your color set.
+2. Simple color swatches allow the user to easily choose from your color set.

 == Changelog ==